North Staffordshire Railway: Parliamentary approval and construction

 On 26 June 1846, the three NSR acts of Parliament were passed with the total of £2,900,000 in share capital being shared amongst the three lines, with seven years allowed for the completion of each line.
 The North Staffordshire Railway (Pottery Line) Act 1846 (9 & 10 Vict. c. lxxxv) provided for the construction of the line from Macclesfield to Colwich with branches to Norton Bridge, Newcastle, Silverdale and Crewe.
-Parliamentary approval for building railways was needed to allow for compulsory purchase of the land needed for construction.
+Approval by Parliament for building railways was needed to gain the powers for compulsory purchase of the land needed for construction.
 This act also vested the Trent and Mersey Canal in the NSR.
 Allocated capital for this work was £1,500,000.
-The second act, the North Staffordshire Railway (Harecastle and Sandbach) Act 1846 (9 & 10 Vict. c. lxxxiv) provided for the construction of the line from Harecastle to Sandbach, allocated capital for these works was £200,000.
+The second act, the North Staffordshire Railway (Harecastle and Sandbach Line) Act 1846 (9 & 10 Vict. c. lxxxiv) provided for the construction of the line from Harecastle to Sandbach, allocated capital for these works was £200,000.
 Finally the North Staffordshire Railway (Churnet Valley) Act 1846 (9 & 10 Vict. c. lxxxvi) authorised the construction of the line from North Rode to Burton, a branch from Tutbury to Willington Junction near Derby, and the line between Uttoxeter and Stoke; £1,200,000 of capital was allocated to this.

 To start the construction work, there was an official sod-cutting ceremony.
 This took place in September 1846 The site chosen for the ceremony was a field in Etruria.
 A roped off enclosure for directors was created and the remainder of the field was reserved for invited guests.
 A mile-long procession headed by John Lewis Ricardo, Member of Parliament for Stoke-on-Trent and chairman of the North Staffordshire Railway Company, formed.
 On Ricardo's arrival, the crowds broke through the roped off area and Ricardo was pushed and shoved.
 During the actual cutting he buckled the silver spade and had difficulty removing the sod.
 Finally, his hat blew away.